mantidproject/mantid/docs/source/fitting/fitfunctions/ComptonPeakProfile.rst

 Description
 -----------

-The ComptonPeakProfile has three input parameters:
+The ComptonPeakProfile describes the Neutron Compton profile with either a Voigt or Gaussian approximation, depending on an energy cutoff value.
+It takes three input parameters:

 -  Intensity: :math:`I`
 -  Position: :math:`P`